Huw Davies

 Huw’s Advisory Experience

-Huw brings extensive advisory expertise, having served as General Counsel, most recently for a Middle Eastern Government Authority.
-He has a strong track record of advising C-suite executives and Family Offices on corporate governance, compliance matters, and regulatory frameworks.
-His work includes reviewing strategies, policies, and procedures, as well as drafting commercial agreements, international development frameworks, and Memorandums of Understanding.
+Huw brings extensive domestic and international advisory expertise, having served as General Counsel, most recently for a Middle Eastern Government Authority.
+He has a proven track record of advising C-suite executives and Family Offices on corporate governance, compliance matters, and regulatory frameworks.

 Dispute Resolution